|– All societies find it important to call parents by these names and nicknames|

 This practice does not seem to change with adulthood or cultural progress.
 In modern society, a father will typically get upset if you, as his child, called him by his personal name.
 On the other hand, you will get upset if he did not call your dog Charlie but any other word indicating a dog.
 ‘I am your father’, he will argue, and draw on his biological knowledge.
 Whereas you will give a number of cultural reasons why your dog is special.

-Traditionally, the relationship between language and reality is viewed from two fundamental perspectives.[i]
+The relationship between language and reality is viewed predominantly from two fundamental perspectives.[i]
 One sees the mind as a sort of computer that would allow the child to identify her real parents.
-The other perspective sees it as a sociocultural entity, so that such a reality could not be something the child logically discovers, but something that is created in interaction with others.
+The other one sees it as a sociocultural entity, so that such a reality could not be something the child logically discovers, but something that is created in interaction with others.

 A question of meanings